The Situational Self

 Inspirations How to Succeed when Everyone is Better than You

-Context This article was originally written in December 2020 and shared with colleagues at Grafana Labs.
+This article was originally written in December 2020 and shared with colleagues at Grafana Labs.
 It arose from the common and deep experience of Imposter Syndrome that arises when we find ourselves working with many brilliant people.
+It was written with the assumption that all readers would be colleagues at Grafana Labs, which made it unsuitable for a global readership.

 read more